 Walking Meditations with a Destination

 You can walk for the sake of walking, without going anywhere in particular.
 Like the questioner I also find that I can resolve mental issues while walking.
 I can also clear my mind of all issues and focus just on walking and being alive.
 You can also walk in order to get somewhere.
 I will mention three walking meditations that have a destination while at the same time allowing you to focus on your subjective thoughts: the labyrinth, the stations of the cross, and pilgrimage.

 The spiral of the labyrinth is a time-honored tool for meditation.
 Medieval cathedrals like Chartres had labyrinths.
 They have been popular on retreat center grounds.
 The labyrinth is not a maze, where you can get lost.
 It has one way in and one way out.
 The object is to get to the center and out again.
 Start at the starting point by getting into your standing pose, folding your hands over your heart, and making an intention.
 Walk slowly through the labyrinth until you arrive at center.
 What is this center to you?
 What is the center of your life?
-Christians would think that the center of our lives, our devotion, is God.
-Pause at the center to consider what your center is?
+Is it God?
+Pause at the center of the labyrinth to consider what your life center is?
 Then walk the path that gets you out of the labyrinth.
 Again pause to ask where the experience of coming to your center will lead you as you go out again into the world.
 How will that center hold as you return to your everyday life.

 Labyrinth in Chartres Cathedral